 Tips to Make Relocating Easier

 Are you preparing to relocate out of state?
 After a certain distance, most moves aren’t much different from the next.
 However, your timeline is a factor to consider and review before starting the process.
-If you are pressed for time and need to sell your house after a divorce, you’ll need to budget enough time to relocate.
+If you are pressed for time and need to sell your house after a divorce, you must budget enough time to relocate.
 Most homeowners move out of state for divorce, job transfer, and lifestyle changes.
 Review how much time you have before you need to move.
 This will help ensure that you have things before starting the process.

 Preparation is Key

 Relocating to a new home is not an easy task.
-Make sure that you have all of your ducks in a row before starting.
-Coordinate with any services (moving trucks or movers) that you plan to use during the process.
+Make sure you have all your ducks in a row before starting.
+Coordinate with any services (moving trucks or movers) you use during the process.
 The last thing you want to happen is to have your moving truck scheduled for the wrong date!
 Schedule everything in place that is necessary to start relocating.
 Depending on when you can move into your next home, you may need to reserve a storage unit for a short period.
-Ensure that you have enough overlap between your current place and your new home, or consider renting a storage unit.
+Ensure you have enough overlap between your current place and your new home, or consider renting a storage unit.

 Follow a Moving Checklist